rutgerhofste/aqueduct30_country_rankings_data_download/metadata.md

 ## Target regions

 Aqueduct™ data is aggregated up to two spatial units: countries and sub-national units.
 Sub national unites can be states, provinces, prefectures etc. depending on the country.
 We used GADM level 0 (country) and GADM level 1 (state/province).

+The gridded weights and target regions are resampled to 30 arc seconds resolution.

+## Results
+Results are on Amazon S3://wri-projects/Aqueduct30/finalData/Y2019M04D15_RH_GA_Aqueduct_Results_V01